grafana/grafana/docs/sources/explore/logs-integration.md

 1. Click "Escape newlines" to replace the sequences.
 2. Manually review the replacements to confirm their correctness.

-After replacing these sequences, Explore changes the option from "Escape newlines" to "Remove escaping".
-Clicking this option reverts the replacements.
+Explore replaces these sequences.
+When it does so, the option will change from "Escape newlines" to "Remove escaping".
+Evaluate the changes as the parsing may not be accurate based on the input received.
+You can revert the replacements by clicking "Remove escaping".

 #### Derived fields links